 - Security is assured as long as you protect your PIN number.

 - Up front purchase price and higher than average ATM cash fees can add to costs

 - Some can only be charged up with additional funds in person in a branch of the business that sold it to you, in your own country.

-Then, of course, there's always good old cash.
-You'll want to have some local currency in your wallet for tips, cab and bus fares and small purchases.
+Then, of course, there's always good old cash—or at least there used to be (see below).
+You'll want to have some local currency in your wallet for tips, cab fares and small purchases.
 How much you carry depends on your own spending habits and confidence in carrying cash.
 As a rule of thumb, plan on carrying about as much in pounds sterling as you might carry in your own currency when at home.